4 Nov 2022

-It legally obliges the employee to not disclose information of a specified kind which they will likely be exposed to in the course of their employment.
-This obligation will often have continued effect even if the employment agreement comes to an end.
+It legally obliges the employee to not disclose information of a specified kind to which they will likely be exposed in the course of their employment.
+This obligation will often have a continued effect even if the employment agreement comes to an end.

 This is an example of the typical confidentiality clause in employment contracts:

 (1) “The Employee agrees to keep all of the Employer's business secrets confidential at all times during and after the term of the Employee's employment.
 The Employer's business secrets include any information regarding the Employer's customers, supplies, finances, research, development, manufacturing processes, or any other technical or business information.

 (2) The Employee agrees not to make any unauthorized copies of any of the Employer's business secrets or information without the Employer's consent, nor to remove any of the Employer's business secrets or information from the Employer's facilities.”